Technici4n/FastTransferLib/README.md

 * Authors of other tech mods have expressed interest in an alternative to LBA as well.

 ## Installation
+**FTL IS BEING REWORKED, THE ENERGY API IS STABLE BUT NOT THE REST.
+Please don't use it for item or fluid transfer for now.**
 ```groovy
 repositories {
     maven {